ulyssetsd/ulyssetsd.github.io/README.md

 # Experience

+### Lead Dev C# / Angular @ Bouygues Telecom
+`November 2022 • Now - Paris, France`

+> Lead Dev on full-stack apps inside microservices architecture, using dot net and SQL Server on the back and Angular for the front.
+Craftsmanship team of 5 devs using clean code and TDD.

 ### Lead Dev Mobile C# @ TEKenable Ltd (formerly Greenfinch Technology)
 `April 2020 • June 2022 - Dublin, Ireland - Paris, France since October 2020`

-> Lead Dev on mobile app project using Xamarin.Forms.
-Responsible of App Store / Azure Cloud deployments, Azure DevOps (CI/CD), onboarding, code review, and supporting management on planning product development, timelines and budget.
+> Lead Dev on mobile apps project using Xamarin.Forms.
+Responsible for App Store / Azure Cloud deployments, Azure DevOps (CI/CD), onboarding, code review, and supporting management on planning product development, timelines, and budget.
 > Take part in Solution Design and Business analysis with client/end users.
-Define uses cases, architecture, deployment strategy and estimations.
+Define uses cases, architecture, deployment strategy, and estimations.
 Tools: Azure Functions, Docker, .NET Core & .NET 6

 ### JAVA/C# Software Developer @ Greenfinch Technology
 `July 2019 • March 2020 - Dublin, Ireland`

 > Web and Mobile Development mainly in C#: Xamarin Mobile App, ASP.NET Core for API backend and front end in Angular.
 Some Java Web development as well: Java 8, Spring, Hibernate, MySQL, Mockito/JUnit.
-Tools: Github, Jira, Azure Devops CI/CD
+Tools: Github, Jira, Azure DevOps CI/CD

 ### C# Software Developer @ IMEC Technologies
 `March 2019 • July 2019 - Dublin, Ireland`

-> Mobile development using Xamarin and web using ASP.NET to build Android, Windows and iOS application with a C# core base.
+> Mobile development using Xamarin and web using ASP.NET to build Android, Windows, and iOS applications with a C# core base.
 Continuous Integration using GIT and Azure DevOps services.
 MVVM patterns to unit test the UI.
 Setting up CI and CD pipelines in Azure DevOps.

 ### English Teacher as Volunteer @ Lyli Association
 `Sep 2018 • Oct 2018 - Siem Reap, Cambodia`

-> In the school build by the association in 2015, I taught English to children from 8 to 16 years old and raised funds for the school and students.
+> In the school built by the association in 2015, I taught English to children from 8 to 16 years old and raised funds for the school and students.

 ### Project Manager Assistant @ BNP Paribas
 `Aug 2017 • Aug 2018 - Paris`

 > Project Manager for a web application :
-> -	Steering, monitoring and coordination of the project
+> -	Steering, monitoring, and coordination of the project
-> -	Estimate budget, risks and planning
+> -	Estimate budget, risks, and planning

 ### Business Analyst @ BNP Paribas
 `Sep 2016 • Aug 2017 - Paris`

 > Work as a BA on the redesign program of the Operational risks IS
-> -	Create, Update and challenge the backlog, user stories and MVP
+> -	Create, Update, and challenge the backlog, user stories, and MVP
-> -	Plan and facilitate an users’ workshop
+> -	Plan and facilitate users’ workshop
 > -	Define business process and mockup

 ### JAVA, Full Stack developer @ BNP Paribas